GuyLou/NewsScroller/README.md

-# 42knots frontend
+# NewsScroller frontend
-## The webApp of 42knots project opensourced
+## The frontend webApp of the Newsscroller project, opensourced